Iperez-ot-latam/FortifyScripts/FortifySSC/DockerRegistryContainer/README.md

     return 301 https://$host$request_uri;
 }
 ```
+---

 ## 🧾 License

-This project is part of the **Fortify SSC Automation Utilities** suite.
+This project is part of the **Fortify SSC Scripts Utilities** suite.
 Use according to your organization’s internal deployment and licensing guidelines.